piton-package-manager/piton/README.md

 PPM will fix this by doing the following:

-- Track dependencies in `package.json` the same way as NodeJS
+- Track dependencies in `package.json` the with NodeJS-like semantic versioning

 		{
 			"pythonDependencies": {